Astros vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Astros Betting Records & Stats

-- The Astros have a 27-21 record in games they were favored on the moneyline (winning 56.2% of those games).
+- The Astros have gone 27-22 in games they were favored on the moneyline (winning 55.1% of those games).

-- In games it has played as moneyline favorites with odds of -135 or shorter, Houston has a record of 23-16 (59%).

-- Based on this game's moneyline, the Astros' implied win probability is 57.4%.
+- Based on this matchup's moneyline, the Astros have an implied win probability of 59.2%.

-- Houston has combined with opponents to go over the total 33 times this season for a 33-36-1 record against the over/under.
+- Houston has played in 71 games with set over/under, and have combined with opponents to go over the total 34 times (34-36-1).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!